ABOUT US

 Director of Finance and Human Resources

-Carolyn was hired as the Finance and HR Coordinator in February 2020 but actually started working with TWC on a subcontract basis since Oct 2019.
-Prior to joining TWC, Carolyn worked for REA & Associates in the Client Advisory Services department.
-While at REA, she served many clients in many different industries taking care of their accounting, payroll and tax needs.
-Carolyn received her Bachelor of Science in Accounting from the University of Akron and completed her CPA certification with the Accountancy Board of Ohio.
-Carolyn is a member of the Ohio Society of CPA's and the American Institute of Certified Public Accountants.
-Outside of TWC, Carolyn enjoys running, reading and playing with her black labs.
+Carolyn officially joined TWC in February 2020, after initially supporting the organization on a subcontract basis beginning in October 2019.
+She now serves as the Director of Finance and Human Resources.
+Before joining TWC, Carolyn worked in the Client Advisory Services department at REA & Associates.
+During her time there, she supported a diverse range of clients across various industries, managing their accounting, payroll, and tax needs.
+Carolyn earned her Bachelor of Science in Accounting from the University of Akron and is a licensed CPA through the Accountancy Board of Ohio.
+She is an active member of both the Ohio Society of CPAs and the American Institute of Certified Public Accountants.
+Outside of her work at TWC, Carolyn enjoys running, reading, and spending time with her black Labradors.

 Director of Education